vyca2017/content/content/reference/cli/project-config-file.md

 Every change to the project schema done by using the Console or the CLI will increment the schema version.

 > Read more about types, fields, relations and directives in the [data schema section](!alias-ahwoh2fohj).

-## Synchronize Changes

-The project configuration file is used to synchronize changes to general project settings as well as the data schema between the Console and local changes.

-### Update Local Project Config

-To pull the latest changes from your project and update your local config file, you can use `graphcool pull`.
-More information can be found in the command reference.

-### Push Local Changes

-You can push changes made to your local project configuration file using `graphcool push`.
-Typically, those are changes to the [data schema](!alias-ahwoh2fohj), potentially resulting in [schema migrations]().
-More information can be found in the command reference.